Schedule

 • 30 Every 30 seconds

-(Execution times will vary based off when the service is started.
+(Execution times will vary based on when the service is started.
 Use a cron expression if you need more control over the actual execution time)

 Note: DBA Dash has a “Schedule Description” column that you can use to validate your cron expression.